bertrandg/bertrandg.github.io/_posts/2014-06-09-angularjs-degug-watchers.md

 {% endhighlight %}

 Count watchers and output expressions inside the current selected DOM element in the HTML Firebug panel (Elements panel inside Chrome).
 In fact, I always use it like that.<br>
-Switching between Console panel and HTML/Elements panel is the best way to know which parts of your app are gourmandand it's an interesting way to 'look under the hood' of famous angular app too! :)
+Switching between Console panel and HTML/Elements panel is the best way to know which parts of your app are gourmand and it's an interesting way to 'look under the hood' of famous angular app too! :)

 {% highlight js %}
 debugWatchers('[ng-controller="MenuCtrl"]')